hamidghaedi/bladder-cancer-subtyping-Machine_learning/README.md

 ![alt text](https://raw.githubusercontent.com/hamidghaedi/bladder-cancer-tumour-cell-phenotype-classification/main/figs/dataset_1.JPG)

 ##### Correlation matrix
 This would be helpful to reduce the feature number by keeping one feature from a set of highly correlated (r >= .8) features.
+However in this data set it seems there is no such strong correlation between markers.

 ![alt text](https://raw.githubusercontent.com/hamidghaedi/bladder-cancer-tumour-cell-phenotype-classification/main/figs/corrmat.JPG)